4 ways to stretch your AmeriCorps stipend

 Additionally, when money is tight, the last thing you want to do is spend it on something like bank charges.
 When choosing a bank, talk to a representative about debit card fees or minimum balance fees.
 Be sure to ask if they offer any rewards or perks, such as ATM reimbursements.

-Cooking your own meals is generally more cost-effective than dining out.
+Cooking your own meals is generally more cost-effective than dining out and often healthier, too.
 Most City Year AmeriCorps members are eligible to apply for food supplement programs like SNAP benefits, which help you cover monthly grocery expenses.
 In many cities, you can use those food benefits at grocery stores and local farmer’s markets.

 We also recommend customer appreciation programs at your local grocery stores and restaurants.
 Many offer free items or discounted prices for loyal customers.